 - Open Malwarebytes, and click Settings.

-- In the Application tab, scroll down to Windows Action Center section.
+- In the Security tab, scroll down to Windows Security Center section.

 - Disable the option Always register Malwarebytes in the Windows Security CenterIf you have another anti-virus software installed, then it’s suggested to have the “Always register Malwarebytes in the Windows Security Center” Malwarebytes setting disabled.
 Malwarebytes will then run alongside your third-party antivirus.

 Note: Enabling the above setting causes Malwarebytes to register as a security application in the Windows Action Center irrespective of the state (and existence) of the antivirus program.